Certification information and application

 Certification is voluntary, however by becoming a certified Hydrographer, you’ll be helping to raise the profile of Hydrography as an industry, and improve skills, knowledge, standards across the Australia – which in turn will help the Hydrographic industry control its own future and become more sustainable.
 There are personal benefits too – as a certified Hydrographer you’ll gain recognition for your skills and better prospects for your future career.

 When certified, you can use the three letters indicating the level of certification after your name, e.g. John Doe CPH

 Level of certification

-This is a person whom has EITHER of the following:
+This is a person who has BOTH of the following:

 - Less than 3 years Hydrographic industry experience.

-This is a person whom has BOTH the following:
+This is a person who has BOTH the following: